Code of Conduct

 - Clear identification of each award, indicating type of aid, i.e. gift aid (grant, scholarship), work, or loan.

 - Standard terminology and definitions, using NASFAA's glossary of award letter terms;

 4. All required consumer information is displayed in a prominent location on the institutional web site(s) and in any printed materials, easily identified and found, and labeled as "Consumer Information."

 5. Financial aid professionals will disclose to their institution any involvement, interest in, or potential conflict of interest with any entity with which the institution has a business relationship.

-With respect to the Higher Education Opportunity Act requirements, National Park Community College (NPCC) will exhibit the following Ethical Principles.
+With respect to the Higher Education Opportunity Act requirements, National Park College (NPC) will exhibit the following Ethical Principles.

 Advocate for students

 - Remain aware of issues affecting students and continually advocate for their interests at the institutional, state and federal levels.